 - Certain types of nonprofits (such as animal shelters or environmental groups)

 - Particular types of support (such as program development or funding for equipment)

-Grants can provide different types of support for your organization.
+Grants can also provide different types of support for your nonprofit organization.
 For example:

 Capital support is most commonly given for specific capital campaigns that involve building construction or acquisition, land acquisition, renovations, remodeling, or the rehabilitating of property.